Home | The Boat | First Mate | Admiral | Guestbook

 The back row of my bookcase is filled with guides, organized from north to south, then west.

-Friends afloat, those I've met at least, often pull out our charts and mark down home-area "hidden" places.
-I've got docks to visit while en route.
+Friends afloat, those I have met at least, often pull out our charts and mark down home-area "hidden" places.
+I have got docks to visit while en route.
 Areas known by locals I explore too.

 With a depth sounder and on a rising tide, I can and do visit those hidden places.
 I only do dumb unmarked stuff on rising tides because if I run out of water I know the incoming will float me off and I can reverse course.
-Besides, it's fun.
+Besides, it is fun.

-And I haven't been aground yet this year [knock teak] but after I get my new engine... well, no guarantees.
+Also I have not been aground yet this year [knock teak] but after I get my new engine... well, no guarantees.

-Last night I added some information about Salt Cay to my The Gentleman's Guide to Passages South.
-No, I'm not certain I'll get there.
+Last night I added some information about Salt Cay to my Gentleman's Guide to Passages South.
+No, I am not certain I will want to return there.
 Still, where ever I might chose to go I have already purchased the guides, and at a discount.

 Shopping for used books online in advance of need saves money.